tapyu/to-rm-courses/numerical-methods/README.md

     <img src="https://upload.wikimedia.org/wikipedia/commons/b/be/Normdist_regression.png" width="400">
 </p>

-#### [Smoothing][38]

-A set of techniques used in curve fitting to reduce noise or fluctuations in a dataset, revealing the underlying trend.
-It is closely related to digital signal processing as it employs such algorithms to filter the signals.
-Hence, it is not exposed here (see [digital signal processing](../digital-signal-processing) or [statistical signal processing](../statistical-signal-processing) courses for a better understanding.
-[Here][38] you can can a quick guide of algorithms that are used to function smoothering.

 #### [Approximation][39] (see Dahlquist, chapter 4)

 [Approximation][35] of a complicated function by a simple function.
 A function approximation problem asks us to select a function among a well-defined class that closely matches ("approximates") a target function.
 One can distinguish two major classes of function approximation problems: